Curvaceous Lingerie Model Eden Levine Flaunts Booty In A Skimpy Bikini On Instagram

 Other fans, per usual, used words and phrases like “too hot,” “very sexy,” “extremely beautiful,” and “gorgeous babe,” to praise the model.

-The remaining fans opted for a more millennial way and used countless heart, kiss and fire emoji to express their admiration for the model instead of using long sentences.
+The remaining fans opted for a more millennial way and used countless heart, kiss and fire emoji to express their admiration for Eden instead of using words.

-Prior to posting the bikini snap, Eden treated her fans to a very sultry photograph where she could be seen wearing a black bra that she teamed with ripped black shorts.
-The risque ensemble allowed the model to flaunt ample sideboob as well as a glimpse of her bare booty.
+Prior to posting the bikini snap, Eden treated her fans to a very sultry photograph where she could be seen wearing a black bra that she paired with ripped black shorts.
+The risqué ensemble allowed the model to flaunt ample sideboob as well as a glimpse of her bare booty.

 According to an article by Famous Birthdays, the model was born in Guatemala, but she was raised in El Salvador by her grandmother until the age of eleven.
 Per the piece, Eden has earned a degree in visual communications from the Fashion Institute of Design and Merchandising in her country.